 — James Rosenquist, Painting Below Zero: Notes on a Life in Art

-The North Dakota Mural was commissioned by Plains Art Museum as one facet of the Museum’s campaign, “There’s a Little Artist in All of Us.”
+The North Dakota Mural was commissioned by Plains Art Museum as part of a major capital campaign.
 Many in the local arts community have worked toward this long-standing dream of acquiring a major work by this important artist and local son.
-The Museum’s campaign also aims to broaden and deepen art education for the community and region by building a Center for Creativity and Life-Long Learning; Fingerprints Interactive Education Gallery, and an increased endowment to support exhibitions and programs.
 Plains Art Museum thanks James Rosenquist for his in-kind donation of creative work and an anonymous donor who supported the commissioning of this artwork.
 Additional thanks go to the National Endowment for the Arts and an anonymous donor for supporting installation costs.

 From the Midwest to the International Art World

 James Rosenquist is one of the most esteemed artists of his generation.
 Beginning in the mid-1960s, he was at the center of the New York art world and participated in the emergence of the art movement that came to be called “Pop art.”
 Along with artists Andy Warhol, Roy Lichtenstein, Claes Oldenburg, and Tom Wesselmann, Rosenquist employed images from popular culture.
 Departing from the abstract work of the Abstract Expressionists of the 1950s, these artists made images of Hollywood movies, movie stars, advertising, comic books, and everyday products.
 A remarkably productive group, they continued to create important work for decades, and generations of younger artists have followed their lead in adopting and addressing the ubiquitous impact of popular culture in our lives.